kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   - Jobs with `parallelism > 1` use gang scheduling policy where `minCount` equals the Job's parallelism.
   - Jobs without indexed completion mode or `completions = 1` use basic scheduling policy (pod-by-pod scheduling).
 - Elastic Jobs (changing parallelism at runtime) are not supported when gang scheduling is active.
-- The Job controller does not create `Workload`/`PodGroup` when `Job.spec.template.spec.workloadRef` is set.
+- The Job controller does not create `Workload`/`PodGroup` when `Job.spec.template.spec.schedulingGroup` is set.
 Higher-level controllers that want to own the `Workload` and `PodGroup` (i.e., JobSet) set this field when they create the Job.
-- Jobs created by CronJob do not have `workloadRef` set, the Job controller creates one `Workload` and one `PodGroup` per Job for them.
+- Jobs created by CronJob do not have `schedulingGroup` set, the Job controller creates one `Workload` and one `PodGroup` per Job for them.

 An example of the Job and the corresponding `Workload`/`PodGroup` creation: